 Visualize and Draw

 The best way to solidify your understanding is to draw different types of rectangles and squares.
 Start by drawing a few "typical" rectangles (where the length is clearly different from the width).
 Then, draw a square.
 Now, ask yourself: does the square still fit the definition of a rectangle?
-Does it have four right angles?
+Now, does it have four right angles?
 Are its opposite sides equal?
 By visualizing the shapes and their properties, you can reinforce the concept that a square is indeed a type of rectangle.

 Use Real-World Examples